İncirliin Cave: Description

 In terms of hydrogeology, the cave is in a vadose zone.
 It remains totally dry but becomes wet by dripping water from the cave ceiling during the rainy period.
-Generally, the stalactites and stalagmites in the entrance, the "Yarasa Galerisi" ("Bat Gallery"), the "Havuzlu Salon" ("Pond's Room") and the "Gösteri Salonu" are partially fossilized, while the formation of the stalactites, stalagmites, columns and draperies in the "Damlataş Galerisi" ("Dripstone Gallery") are still continuing.
+Generally, the stalactites and stalagmites in the entrance, the "Yarasa Galerisi" ("Bat Gallery"), the "Havuzlu Salon" ("Pond's Room") and the "Gösteri Salonu" are partially fossilized, while the formation of the stalactites, stalagmites, columns and draperies in the "Damlataş Galerisi" ("Dripstone Gallery") is still continuing.

+Tourist access

+The cave was fitted in 2013 with lighting that does not harm geological formations.
+In April 2016, a 155 m-long part of the cave was opened to the public as a show cave, from the total length of 345 m.